WICG/attribution-reporting-api/EVENT.md

   "body": {
     "context_site": "https://source.example",
     "header": "Attribution-Reporting-Register-Source",
-    "value": "!!!", // header received in the response "error": "invalid json" // optional, description of the error }
+    "value": "!!!", // header value received in the response "error": "invalid JSON" // optional error details }
 }]
 ```

-Note: The report body is a JSON list to align with the [verbose debugging reports](#verbose-debugging-reports).
+Note: The report body is a JSON list to align with the other [verbose debugging reports](#verbose-debugging-reports).

 ## Sample Usage